Margaritas, ceviche, sunshine and waterfront views: just add a giant neon fish to that equation and you've got yourself summer perfection.

-Supafish is a 38-metre floating bar by the pair behind Southbank's island bar, Ponyfish Island.
+Supafish (opening on December 1) is a 38-metre floating bar by the pair behind Southbank's island bar, Ponyfish Island.
 Andrew Mackinnon and Grant Smillie clearly have an affiliation for drinks on the water, winning a tender from Parks Victoria to create a new pop-up venue on the Yarra River near Ponyfish Island.

 Mackinnon and Smillie have overseen every single part of the operation – from the all-day Mexican grazing menu (created in collaboration with the team behind Hotel Jesus and Mamasita) to the music, which Smillie is curating himself.
 Drinks-wise, Margaritas and Espresso Martinis will be flowing, as will a healthy kombucha cocktail.